chaos-lang/chaos/CONTRIBUTING.md

 ### Is there a debug mode?

-The Chaos interpreter has an option `-d` to enable the debug mode which tells you the details about the parsing and execution order using the Abstract Syntax Tree (AST):
+The Chaos interpreter has an option `-d` to set the debug level.
+There are four debug levels:

+ - `0`: No debug
+ - `1`: Print AST and exit
+ - `2`: Print Bytecode and exit
+ - `3`: Execute the program while printing the register states per instruction

+TODO: Fix the example below.

 ```
 $ chaos -d